Simhyeon/gdmarp/README.md

 # Initialize current working directory with desired file structure.
 # Git flag, "-g" initialize folder and create .gitignore file
+# Init with module so that necessary config can be defined in config.json
 gdmarp init
 gdmarp init -g
+gdmarp init -M mw # This module is mediawiki backend

 # To render presentation forms (pdf, pptx, html)
 gdmarp repr -M marp -F pdf

-# To render wikitext and send page to mediawiki ( requires confis.json to be configured )
+# To render wikitext and send page to mediawiki ( requires config.json to be configured )
 gdmarp wiki -M mw

 # To render webui
 gdmarp wui -M bts

 # To run test scripts in config.json
-# This enables preserve flag("-f") and creates distinctive middle files in build directory
+# This enables preserve flag("-p") and creates distinctive middle files in build directory
 gdmarp test

 # To run scripts in config.json